occultlang/occult/README.md

 # To-do

 > [!NOTE]
 > What am I currently working on you ask?
-Fixing bugs!
+Fixing bugs and long-term things!

 ### Long-term
 - [x] Windows support